DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Failure, Detection, and Healing

-\textbf{(5) ER.} \textit{Detection:} An event is repeatedly \textsc{Reroute}d across activations without ever being \textsc{Consume}d.
-Formally, there exists \(e\in V_E(t)\) such that its delivery edges are rerouted more than a reasonable number of times. \textit{Healing:} apply (i) by injecting information indicating repeated rerouting.
+\textit{(1) Excessive rerouting (ER).} \textit{Detection:} An event is repeatedly \textsc{Reroute}d across activations without ever being \textsc{Consume}d.
+Formally, \(\exists e\in V_E(t)\) such that its delivery edges are rerouted more than a reasonable number of times. \textit{Healing:} apply (i) by injecting information indicating repeated rerouting.

-\textbf{(6) CLA.} \textit{Detection:} Events from different problem-generating activations are delivered to the same recipient agent.
+\textit{(2) Cross-lineage aggregation (CLA).} \textit{Detection:} Events from different problem-generating activations are delivered to the same recipient agent.
 Formally, there exists \(v\in V_A(t)\) and \(e\neq e'\in I_v\) such that there is no activation \(v_g\) whose generated events have a directed path to both \(e\) and \(e'\). \textit{Healing:} apply (i) by injecting ancestry information into each event.

-\textbf{(7) RSP.} \textit{Detection:} Multiple problem-reducing activations \textsc{Consume} the same upstream event $p$.
-Formally, there exist \(p\in V_E(t)\) and problem-reducing activations \(v\neq v'\) such that \(p\in I_v \cap I_{v'}\). \textit{Healing:} apply (i) by injecting information on which part of the result may be repeated.
+\textit{(3) Repeated subproblem solving (RSP).} \textit{Detection:} Multiple problem-reducing activations \textsc{Consume} the same upstream event $p$.
+Formally, \(\exists p\in V_E(t)\) and problem-reducing activations \(v\neq v'\) such that \(p\in I_v \cap I_{v'}\). \textit{Healing:} apply (i) by injecting information on which part of the result may be repeated.

-Note that these depend entirely on agent interaction patterns as encoded in the DIG, allowing us to improve general problem-solving performance without modifying agents’ internal mechanisms or constraining their interactions.
+Note that these depend entirely on agent interaction patterns as encoded in the DIG, allowing us to improve problem-solving without modifying agent internals or constraining their interactions.